robertlakatos/ragvsfn/README.md

 ## Folders

-- /corn: Measurement results on the corn data
+- /corn: Measurement results on the corn data.
-- /covid: Train and test data and measurement results on COVID-19 test data.
+- /covid: Train and test data and measurement results on [COVID-19](https://pmc.ncbi.nlm.nih.gov/articles/PMC7251955/) test data.
 In addition, source codes for RAG and fine-tuning.
-- /ub: Measurement results on the urban monitoring data
+- /ub: Measurement results on the urban monitoring data.
+- /medquad: Train and test data and measurement results on [MedQuAD](https://huggingface.co/datasets/lavita/MedQuAD) test data.
+In addition, source codes for RAG and fine-tuning.

 ## How to cite